We Remember What We Care About

 A Biology of Learning

-Think of the last thing you truly learned — not a fact you memorized for a test, but a skill or insight that stayed with you.
+Think of the last thing you truly learned; not a fact you memorized for a test, but a skill or insight that stayed with you.
+Chances are, it was wrapped in a moment of high stakes, deep curiosity, or significant frustration.

 What does this mean?

-This isn't a coincidence.
-In the brain, learning and emotion are not separate systems.
-They are the same system.
-We don't have a "thinking brain" and a "feeling brain" working in parallel; we have a single biological engine that uses affect (feeling) to decide what is worth the massive metabolic cost of building a new memory.
+We don't have a "thinking brain" and a "feeling brain".
+We have a single biological engine that uses affect to decide what is worth the metabolic cost of building a new memory.

 The Affective Architecture of Cognition